NSW Face Escalating Covid Cases Amid Mixed Mask Messages

 "As we're heading into this Christmas period... there's no doubt shopping centres will be busier, we just say please take personal responsibility," he implored.

-NSW recorded another surge in Covid cases on Thursday with 1742 new infections, up from Wednesday's 1360 cases.
+NSW recorded another surge in Covid cases on Thursday with 1742 new infections, taking over from Victoria, who recorded their biggest spike in two months with 1622 cases and nine Covid related deaths.

 Join Tom Tilley with regular rotating co-hosts Jan Fran, Annika Smethurst and Jamila Rizvi on The Briefing, Monday - Saturday, for the day's headlines and breaking news as well as hot topics and interviews.
 Available on Listnr.